 Patients whose epilepsy is not responding to standard treatments may be offered participation on a clinical trial of a new approach.
 Participation in a clinical trial is voluntary.
 Patients enrolled in an investigational study receive very close follow-up care and careful medical supervision.
 Most investigational drug trials provide the medication being study at no cost to the patient, as well as free comprehensive care (laboratory tests and studies, EEG and MRI in some cases, and doctors' visits) and often travel compensation for patients.
-To learn more about current clinical trials for epilepsy patients, visit the Clinical Trials section, or call the office of Paul Mullin, MD, Director of Clinical Trials, at (212) 746-5519.
+To learn more about current clinical trials for epilepsy patients, visit the Clinical Trials section, or call the office at (212) 746-5519.

 Our investigators have also led and participated in pioneering studies of neuromodulation to treat epilepsy, such as vagal nerve stimulation (now an FDA-approved therapy) and deep brain stimulation (a therapy approved for Parkinson's disease that is under study for epilepsy through the SANTE trial).
 Another clinical trial has assessed a promising pacemaker-like device (called the NeuroPace RNS System) that is implanted inside the skull to send a jolt of electricity to short-circuit an oncoming seizure.